crptcusco/SynEstCBN/README.md

-### FIND ATRACORS FIELDS IN RDDAs
+### SynEstRDDA - FIND ATTRACTORS FIELDS IN RDDAs

 # SynEstRDDA
-Research for Master Degree of Student Carlos Reynaldo Portocarrero Tovar o Principal topic is the searching of stability and sincronicity in Dinamic Discret  Acoplet Red (RDDA)
+Research of the student Carlos Reynaldo Portocarrero Tovar in the UFABC.
+The main objective of this program is the search for stability and synchrony in coupled discrete dynamic networks.

 #S.O.
 Version
 Ubuntu 18.04 64 bits
+Ubuntu 20.04 64 bits

 #Lenguaje
 Python3 - 3.6
+Python3 - 3.8

 #install Minisat
 sudo apt-get install minisat